 The first and most important, of course, are the hemp flowers.

-These are the source of cannabinoids and in principle they already contain everything we need for the CBD oil.
+These are the source of cannabinoids and basically they already contain everything we need for the CBD oil.

 Where do you get hemp flowers from?

-Depending on where you live you will find it easier or harder to get dried hemp flowers.
-Unless you are growing your own hemp plants, you should look after a hemp farmer or wholesaler who sells hemp flowers (dried) in at least 0.5 – 1 Kg portions.
+Depending on where you live you may find it easy or difficult to get dried hemp flowers.
+Unless you are growing your own hemp plants, you should look out for a hemp farmer or wholesaler who sells hemp flowers (dried) in at least 0.5 – 1 Kg portions.

 What should be considered when buying hemp flowers?